juliamrch/gitlab-docs/doc/development.md

 This is a pattern to avoid going forward -- ideally third-party libraries are only loaded from components that require them -- but this allows us to utilize yarn for package management and avoid external CDNs while the site is still only partially component-driven.

-## Bump versions of CSS and JavaScript
+## Bump versions of JavaScript

-Whenever the custom CSS and JavaScript files under `content/assets/` change, make sure to bump their version in the front matter.
+Whenever the JavaScript files under `content/assets/` change, make sure to bump their version in the front matter.
 This method guarantees that your changes take effect by clearing the cache of previous files.